 Photos: Man kicked in door at Baker house while residents were home

-BAKER - Police are looking for a person who was caught on camera kicking in the door at a homes while the residents were still inside.
+BAKER - Police are looking for a person who was caught on camera kicking in the door at a home while the residents were still inside.

 The Baker Police Department said doors were kicked open at multiple homes after dark on April 23.